fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_1.md

-In this chapter, we will take a quick look at why we should be testing, the built-in `unittest` module, and an overview of pytest.
+In this lab, we will take a quick look at why we should be testing, the built-in `unittest` module, and an overview of pytest.
 Here is what will be covered: